 The board, supported by the audit committee, ensures an effective control environment which supports the integrity of our information.
 Our systems of internal control are designed to provide reasonable assurance against material misstatement.
 We have assessed our controls to be adequate and effective through the confirmation of management and reports from the internal and external auditors.

 The financial information in this report was prepared in accordance with the recognition and measurement criteria of International Financial Reporting Standards (IFRS).
 The summarised annual consolidated financial statements were derived from the annual consolidated financial statements and are consistent in all material respects.
 Copies of the independent auditor's report are available for inspection at the company's registered office.

 In providing other information, we took guidance from:

 - The Companies Act No 71 of 2008 (Companies Act)

 - The King IV Report on Corporate Governance for South Africa 2016 (King IV™*)

 - The IIRC's International <IR> Framework

 APPROVAL BY THE BOARD

-The board acknowledges its responsibility for ensuring the integrity of the integrated report and has applied its collective mind in the preparation and presentation of this report.
-In our opinion, the 2017 integrated report addresses all material matters, fairly represents Nampak’s performance and is presented in accordance with the framework of the IIRC.
+Nampak's board of directors acknowledges its responsibility for ensuring the integrity of the integrated report and has applied its collective mind in the preparation and presentation of this report.
+In our opinion, the 2018 integrated report addresses all material matters, fairly represents Nampak's performance and is presented in accordance with the framework of the IIRC and King IV™.

 Chief executive officer